-As Ft Lauderdale assault lawyers with over 50 years of combined experience in this field of law, we have handled all types of criminal cases, including cases related to incidents in which an individual has been accused of throwing an object or shooting at, into or within a dwelling, building, vehicle, boat, etc. When defending a client in this type of case, our experienced Ft Lauderdale throwing dangerous objects lawyers at the Law Offices of Leifert & Leifert know that we are defending our client against charges of a violation of s.
+As Ft Lauderdale assault lawyers with over 50 years of combined experience in this field of law, we have handled all types of criminal cases, including incidents where an individual has been accused of throwing an object or shooting at, into or within a dwelling, building, vehicle, boat, etc. When defending a client in this type of case, our experienced Ft Lauderdale throwing dangerous objects lawyers at the Law Offices of Leifert & Leifert know that we are defending our client against charges of a violation of s.
 790.19 of the Florida State Statutes, which reads:

 “Whoever, wantonly or maliciously, shoots at, within, or into, or throws any missile or hurls or projects a stone or other hard substance which would produce death or great bodily harm, at, within, or in any public or private building, occupied or unoccupied, or public or private bus or any train, locomotive, railway car, caboose, cable railway car, street railway car, monorail car, or vehicle of any kind which is being used or occupied by any person, or any boat, vessel, ship, or barge lying in or plying the waters of this state, or aircraft flying through the airspace of this state shall be guilty of a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.”